 Jasmine is commonly used for its delicious, floral, exotic fragrance!
 It is harvested by hand at night or early morning before the sun comes up in order for the distiller to get the highest yield of essential oil from the flower.
 Jasmine has a long-lasting aroma and is so powerful that 1 drop in a 1 oz. blend is often enough.
 Used for hoarsness & larnigitis along with stress related conditions.
 Jasmine holds a special place in skin care and it often used for dry, sensitive skin.
 It can be added to creams, oils, shampoos, mists and facial masks.
 It can be used in a bath to ease the tension of the day.

 During labor Jasmine will relieve pain and strengthen contractions.
-It is also commonly used for post-natal recovery but it’s important to know that its aroma may inhibit breast milk production!
+It is also commonly used for post-natal recovery.
+It has been said that Jasmine sambac (a different variety) may inhibit breast milk production.

 |Country of Origin||India|